maeneak/MauiHybridAuth/readme.md

 ## Tour of the important parts
 ### Shared UI
 The shared UI is in the `MauiHybridAuth.Shared` project.
 This project contains the Razor components that are shared between the MAUI and Web projects.
-The `Routes.razor` uses the `AuthorizeRouteView` to route users to the appropriately based on their authentication status.
+The `Routes.razor` uses the `AuthorizeRouteView` to route users appropriately based on their authentication status.
 If a user is not authenticated, they are redirected to the `Login` page.

 ```code
 <AuthorizeRouteView RouteData="@routeData" DefaultLayout="@typeof(Layout.MainLayout)">